 The U.S. Department of Education selects approximately one-third of all federal aid applications for review in a process called “Verification.”
-If you are selected, the Financial Aid Office will request documentation from you that may include signed copies of 2008 federal income tax returns for both the student and parent (if applicable), copies of all 2008 W2 information for both the student and parent (if applicable), and the completion of a Verification Worksheet.
+If you are selected, the Financial Aid Office will request documentation from you that may include an IRS Tax Transcript for both the student and parent (if applicable), copies of 2012 W2 information for the student and parent (if either one did not file taxes), and the completion of a Verification Worksheet.

 Incoming students may be awarded funds prior to the Verification process being completed; however, all Financial Aid award offers are considered tentative until Verification has been completed (changes to student packages will be communicated in writing).
 Students selected for Verification will not have any financial aid funds disbursed until Verification is completed.